dotsquid/StableEnum/README.md

 # StableEnum
-Serialization of enums as string in Unity3d.
+Serialization of enums as strings in Unity3d.
 Kudos to my colleague [Vasyl Romanets](https://github.com/O1dSeaman) for an idea how to make this solution cleaner

 ## Problem